VenturianTome/VenturianTome/src/5.Characters/Johnny_Ghost.md

   - Toast knows that "Casket" is Ghost's family name \[18:33 - *Haunted By Cardboard Friend*]
   - Ghost can't remember the last time he's seen Toast in shorts \[6:06 - *Haunted By Batman*]
   - Ghost has told Toast that his waistcoat is "quite fetching" \[17:23 - *Haunted By Batman*]
+  - Toast carries pills for Ghost; it's implied that they stop Ghost from hearing/overreacting to Jimmy \[13:28 - *FNAF 2 In Gmod*]
   - Ghost's greatest fear is that Toast will be replaced by Spooker again \[2:07 - *Johnny Ghost vs Zombies*]
   - Him and Toast usually go out for brunch together \[4:18 - *Johnny Ghost vs Zombies*]
   - Toast is what quells his episodes and keeps him grounded \[1:24 / 15:31 - *Johnny Ghost vs Zombies*]
   - Ghost and Toast played together since they were kids \[3:54 - *Big Dragon Mod*]
   - Ghost and Toast would eat pineapples together \[10:52 - *Big Dragon Mod*]
+  - Ghost did Toast's math homework while they were in school \[4:33 - *FNAF 4 Playable Animatronics*]
   - Toast bought him a camera for his birthday \[1:22 - *Yoshi Nintendo Mod*]
   - Ghost and Toast have gone "kayaking without water" with Johnny Toast \[2:11 / 13:14 - *Minions Visit McDonald's*]
   - He regards Toast as his “only friend” \[13:47 - *Kidnapped By BananaCorp*]